sebastiano-barrera/blog/content/posts/mcjs-intro.md

 This blog exists because this little side project has now accrued enough "history" that it seemed like a good idea to write down and collect some notes, if only for myself to remember why I made a certain choice or another.
 And if some reader somewhere finds it useful or interesting, then it'll be all the more worth it :)

+(Many thanks to [Vincenzo](https://twitter.com/cIynamen) for reviewing this post prior to publication.)

 ## Brief history of its predecessor: mclua

 (You can skip this one, no hard feelings.)